 ASA is entitled to retain a portion of defaulted loan collections for which federal reinsurance or reimbursement has been received.
 Regular collections earn a 16% fee on cash collected.
-Consolidated loan collections earn a net fee of 10% of borrower principal and accrued interest.
+Prior to October 1, 2024, consolidation loan collections earned a net fee of 10% of borrower principal and accrued interest.
+Effective October 1, 2024, under the new VFA, consolidated collections now receive a flat fee, as outlined within the "SRF" section to assist borrowers to consolidate their FFELP loans into the Direct Lending program.
 Rehabilitations which are sold receive collection costs of 16% of borrower principal and accrued interest, and 100% of the accrued interest associated with the loan, which is recognized as revenue upon sale which is the point in which ASA's performance obligation is met.
 As revenue for each of these types of collections is based on an aforementioned established rate, the amounts are considered to be fixed and determinable.
 Gains and losses on loans are netted against the associated revenue from rehabilitations sold as management views this as an integral part of the net compensation available to it under the program with these amounts being recorded as they occur which results in these being recorded in the same period.
 ED has established a floor of 94% of face value of loans as a price they will pay should market participants not be willing to make purchases at this level or higher.
 Since, generally, the collection revenues significantly exceed the possible loss on sale when less than face value is received, no implied loss exists on rehabilitations in progress and thus no loss is recorded on such until the related collection revenue is recorded.